-Product specifications are created from family models by instantiating the classes associated to configuration units, and assigning values to the configurable parameters of those instances.
-In the reminder of this paper, we refer to the configurable parameters of such instances as configurable parameter instances.
+Product specifications are created from family models by instantiating the classes associated to configuration units, and assigning values to the configurable parameters (i.e., instances of configurable features) of those instances.

-6. Similarity modeling
+6 Similarity modeling

 As mentioned in Section 4, in the similarity modeling step, we create similarity models that specify the similarity rules in two levels of abstraction.
 In this section, we first define and exemplify2 the similarity rules.
 Then we explain how OCL can be used to model similarity rules in terms of the model elements in the SimPL model of the product family.
 Then we explain how feature models are used to provide a user-level representation of similarity rules and their variabilities.
-Finally, we explain how similarity models can be refactored to reflect the evolution of the product family.
+Finally, we explain the refactoring of similarity models.

-6.1.
-Similarity rules
+6.1 Similarity rules

 A similarity rule specifies a relationship between two or more configuration unit instances within a particular product.
 Two configuration unit instances are similar if a subset of their configurable parameters have equal or identical values.
 For example, a similarity rule named XtTypeSimilarity specifies that all the Xmas trees (Figure 3) in a subsea product must be of the same type.
 Here, Xmas trees are the configuration units that are required to be similar.
-Types of the Xmas trees, which can either be production or injection, are the configurable parameter instances that are required to be identical for the similarity rule to hold.
+Types of the Xmas trees, which can either be production or injection, are the configurable parameters that are required to be identical for the similarity rule to hold.